Pensioners’ economic wellbeing

 Publications:

 - Rantala et al. 2019.
 Samankaltaistuuko ikäihmisten köyhyys?
-Näkökulmia 75–84-vuotiaiden naisten ja miesten pienituloisuuteen (Is the poverty gender gap shrinking?
-Perspectives on poverty rates among older men and women aged 75–84) (Julkari)
+Näkökulmia 75–84-vuotiaiden naisten ja miesten pienituloisuuteen (is the poverty gender gap shrinking – perspectives on poverty rates among older men and women aged 75–84) (Julkari)

 Pensioners less likely to have serious income problems